hyperledger-archives/composer-tools/packages/fabric-dev-servers/README.md

 $  docker rmi $(docker images -q) -f
 ```

-To assist there is a script within  fabric-dev-servers that assists with this.
+To assist there is a script within fabric-dev-servers `teardownAllDocker.sh` that assists with this.
+This has two options.
+Either kill and remove the running containers, or to kill and remove the running containers, but also to delete all the downloaded images.

 ```
-$ ./teardownAllDocker.sh
+./teardownAllDocker.sh
-Do you wish to remove ALL Docker containers (not just Hyperledger Fabric & Composer)?
+For all Docker containers or images (not just Hyperledger Fabric and Composer) 1 - Kill and remove only the containers
+2 - Kill and remove the containers and remove all the downloaded images 3 - Quit and not do anything

-1) Yes
+1) Kill & Remove
-2) No
+2) Remove Images
-#?
-1
-03437b2f7b98
+3) Quit
+Please select which option >
 ```